 The Crossrail Near You map is a demonstration of how to deliver multiple layers of information in an ordered and functional way.
 The map appeals to multiple user groups, displaying the route, where construction work is taking place, the types of track, and archaeological finds along the way.

 This map covers:

 - Accessibility – We created a text-only version of the map to ensure the content could be accessed using a screen reader;

 - Responsive design – the map can be viewed well on mobile;

 - Content –and the content is provided to the user in a clear way, with an introductory paragraph, easy to navigate filters for each of the layers of information, and the content is editable by the Crossrail team, giving them full control of the content without requiring technical assistance from the developers at Studio 24.

-There are some really good reasons to use an interactive map on your website.
+There are some really good reasons to use an interactive map to improve stakeholder engagement on your website.

 - They’re enjoyable to use – if they have a number of layers each with a different focus and facts to uncover, it keeps the user engaged, and can be particularly important to local communities

 - There is a visual impact – giving the site a focal point, but remembering that the information does need to be accessible to user with visual impairment